MrCocoNuat/shipyard/README.md

 # shipyard

+A fully-featured fleet planner for the online RTS Vega Conflict.

 *project under construction*

-A fully-featured fleet planner for the online RTS Vega Conflict.
+### Don't Play this "Game"

 Unfortunately I have come to despise both this game and playing it and I will vehemently discourage from even touching it anyone who values their own time even marginally.
-Thus I have also little motivation to continue working on this repository.
+Thus I have little motivation to continue working on this repository.

 Hopefully it will be useful to somebody.